Karel Sabina

-Karel Sabina (pen names include Arian Želinský and Leo Blass) (29 December 1813 – 8 November 1877) was a Czech writer and journalist.
+Karel Sabina (pen names include Arian Želinský and Leo Blass; 29 December 1813 – 8 November 1877) was a Czech writer and journalist.

 Life

 Karel Sabina grew up in poverty as an extramarital child of a daughter of a sugar producing factory's director in the family of a bricklayer and a washerwoman.
 Sabina later claimed that he was an illegitimate son of a Polish noble.
 Studied philosophy and law, but did not graduate.
-In 1848 Sabina became one of the leaders of the Czech radical democrats, the founder of a secret radical political circle "Repeal" (the name inspired by Irish revolutionaries), a member of the National Committee and the Czech congress.
+In 1848, Sabina became one of the leaders of the Czech radical democrats, the founder of a secret radical political circle "Repeal" (the name inspired by Irish revolutionaries), a member of the National Committee and the Czech congress.
 Sabina published many articles (several of which were censored) to magazines during this period.

 Imprisonment

-In 1849 he was arrested for taking part in the "May Coup" (a plan to make an uprising, inspired by Bakunin, then present in Prague) and in 1851 sentenced to death together with 24 other men; but these sentences were changed by the Emperor to 18 years in the Olomouc prison; in 1857 he was released, following the Emperor's general amnesty of May 8.
+In 1849, he was arrested for taking part in the "May Coup" (a plan to make an uprising, inspired by Bakunin, then present in Prague) and in 1851 sentenced to death together with 24 other men; but these sentences were changed by Emperor Franz Joseph I to 18 years in the Olomouc prison; in 1857 he was released, following the Emperor's general amnesty of May 8.
 He came back to Prague and lived as a freelance writer.

 Allegations of betrayal

-In 1870 the newspaper Vaterland accused Sabina of being a police informant.
+In 1870, the newspaper Vaterland accused Sabina of being a police informant.
 Sabina successfully sued the newspaper for a libel.
 In 1872, in an unofficial trial by a self-appointed jury of eight Czech intellectuals (including Jan Neruda and Vítězslav Hálek), Karel Sabina was found guilty of being an informant.
 Sabina, unable to find exile abroad, was forced to live in hiding in Prague.
 For the rest of his life, Karel Sabina denied the accusations.
 The reasons of Sabina's alleged cooperation with the police are not quite clear; if it happened, it might have been a combination of disillusion with the failed revolution which resulted in his long imprisonment, constant police pressure afterwards and his extreme poverty.
-Being an outcast - his books were no longer sold, on posters (such as the one for the Prodaná nevěsta - whose libretto was seen by some people as Sabina's refutation of the accusations until Miroslav Ivanov's investigation in 1971 published in Ivanov's book Labyrint proved them incorrect) his name was replaced by his initials, and he risked physical attacks whenever he appeared on the streets.
+Being an outcast - his books were no longer sold, on posters (such as the one for the Prodaná nevěsta – whose libretto was seen by some people as Sabina's refutation of the accusations until Miroslav Ivanov's investigation in 1971 published in Ivanov's book Labyrint proved them incorrect) his name was replaced by his initials, and he risked physical attacks whenever he appeared on the streets.
 However, he continued to write under pen names, some of which are unknown today, thus greatly complicating the historians' effort to make Sabina's bibliography of articles complete.

 Death

-Sabina died in poverty and scorn in 1877, general exhaustion being given as the cause of death.
+Sabina died in poverty and scorn on 8 November 1877, aged 63.
+General exhaustion being given as the cause of death.